Detecting Sparse Cointegration: Introduction

 \section{Introduction}

-Understanding long-run equilibrium relationships linking economic or financial variables is central to economic modelling.
-In practice, such relationships result in time-series moving together due to the presence of common trends in their dynamics.
-This phenomenon is referred to as cointegration.
-Cointegration analysis, which determines whether a group of nonstationary variables share common stochastic trends has traditionally been conducted in low-dimensional settings.
+Understanding long-run equilibrium relationships among economic and financial variables is a central part of economic modelling.
+These relationships often result in time series moving together due to common trends, a phenomenon known as cointegration.
+Cointegration analysis, which identifies if nonstationary variables share common stochastic trends, has typically been performed in low-dimensional settings.
 Classical methods for detecting cointegration like the Engle-Granger two-step procedure (Engle and Granger (1987)) or Johansen's maximum likelihood approach (Johansen (1991)) are well-suited for environments with few variables.
-However, with the advent of high-dimensional data where the number of series of interest to an investigation may be large traditional methods become inadequate for identifying cointegrating relationships or testing for their presence.
-In high-dimensional settings, standard estimation techniques like least squares often become unstable, even when computationally feasible.
-Moreover, the lack of oracle knowledge makes it challenging to identify a small subset of cointegration-inducing variables from a large pool of candidates.\\
+However, with the advent of high-dimensional data where the number of series of interest to an investigation may be large, traditional methods become inadequate for identifying cointegrating relationships or testing for their presence.
+In high-dimensional settings, standard estimation techniques like least squares also become unstable, even when computationally feasible.
+Moreover, the lack of oracle knowledge makes it challenging to identify a small subset of cointegration-inducing variables from a large pool of candidates.